 If the configuration file includes a macro (a variable in a configuration file), enter the symbol that marks the beginning and end of the macro.
-For more information on using macros, see: Including Macros in your Configuration Files
+For more information on using macros, see reference:configuration/files-locally-managed.pdf.

 Import Files